 illustration Musée de la Résistance et de la Déportation de Besançon illustration Musée de la Résistance et de la Déportation de Besançon illustration Musée de la Résistance et de la Déportation de Besançon illustration Musée de la Résistance et de la Déportation de Besançon illustration Musée de la Résistance et de la Déportation de Besançon

-Musée de France logo Besançon Resistance and Deportation Museum Passeur d'Histoire(s), a civic tool
+Musée de France logo Besançon Museum of Resistance and Deportation Passeur d'Histoire(s), a civic tool

 The Musée de la Résistance et de la Déportation in Besançon is one of the most important in France.